bradylenz/bradylenz/README.md

 ### 🧐 whoami

-- 🖥️ Senior Software Engineer at Cisco working on the [Webex Assistant](https://www.webex.com/webex-assistant.html).
+- 🖥️ Software Engineer at Cisco working on the [Webex Assistant](https://www.webex.com/webex-assistant.html).
 - 🏫 Computing Systems graduate student at the [Georgia Institute of Technology](https://www.gatech.edu/).
 - 📜 Computer Science and Mathematics alumnus of the [University of Wisconsin - Madison](https://www.wisc.edu/).
 - 💬 Ask me about distributed systems.